isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 surface, characterized by more rapid cooling than plutonic setting to produce generally fine-grained intrusive igneous rock, commonly associated with co-magmatic volcanic rocks.
+- Igneous rocks formed by crystallisation close to the Earth's surface, characterized by more rapid cooling than plutonic setting to produce generally fine-grained intrusive igneous rock, commonly associated with co-magmatic volcanic rocks.

 - **Source:**
 This vocabulary